-Most of Enoshima is only accessible on foot or by boat.
+Much of Enoshima is only accessible on foot or by boat.
 The island is connected to Japan by a bridge of approximately 600 meters.
-Many of the island's attractions are at the top of a hill, but there are escalators for you to climb up the hill.
+Many of the Island's attractions are on top of a hill, but there are escalators to get you up the hill.

 Hill and Bell of Love

-At the top of the hill there is a Tropical Botanical Garden and the Enoshima Observation Lighthouse.
-At the top of the hill we have a telephone tower 60 meters high that functioned as a lighthouse.
+At the highest part of the hill there is a Tropical Botanical Garden and the Enoshima Observation Lighthouse.
+At the top of the hill we have a telephone tower 60 meters high that worked as a lighthouse.

-The botanical garden on the hill is called Samuel Cocking Garden, it gets its name because a British trader of the same name arrived in Japan in 1860 and married a Japanese woman and bought the island.
+The botanical garden on the hill is called Samuel Cocking Garden, so named because a British merchant of the same name arrived in Japan in 1860 and married a Japanese woman and bought the island.

-There is also the so-called Sino do Amor, where couples go there, ring the bell together and leave a padlock with their names attached to a fence.
-The island is known for the goddess of love Benzaiten where there are 3 sanctuaries dedicated to her.
+There is also the so-called Bell of Love, where couples go there, ring the bell together and leave a padlock with their names attached to a fence.
+The island is known for the goddess of love Benzaiten where there are 3 shrines dedicated to her.

 The goddess Benzaiten created the island to imprison a sea dragon, but she ends up falling in love.
-Therefore, she is associated with the goddess of love and also of music.
-In addition to the padlock they also put emu signs.
+Therefore, she is associated as the goddess of love and also of music.
+In addition to the padlock, they also put emu plates.

 Beaches and Coast

-Enoshima's beaches are part of the Shonan, a collection of great attractive beaches near Yokohama.
-The beach in addition to attracting surfers because of the beautiful waves, attracts many Windsurf and Kitesurf because it has a strong wind.
+The beaches of Enoshima are part of the Shonan, a collection of great attractive beaches near Yokohama.
+The beach in addition to attracting surfers because of the beautiful waves, attracts many Windsurf and Kitesurf for having a strong wind.

-The south coast of Enoshima is rugged terrain, with steep cliffs that are continually bombarded by large waves.
-Locals enjoy fishing for fish and crabs that are trapped in tidal pools on the rocks.
+The southern coast of Enoshima is rugged terrain, with steep cliffs that are continually bombarded by large ocean waves.
+Locals enjoy fishing for fish and crabs that get trapped in tidal pools on the rocks.

-The island of Enoshima also has a aquarium designed to reflect sea life in Sagami Bay.
+Enoshima Island also has a aquarium designed to reflect the sea life in Sagami Bay.
 Popular animals are dolphins, penguins, and seals.

-The island also has a large spa resort called Enospa.
-It is full of pools, jacuzzi, onsen, and even mixed bath.
+The island also has a large Spa Resort called Enospa.
+It is full of swimming pools, jacuzzi, onsen, and even mixed bath.
 Some of the baths have a beautiful view of Mount Fuji.
 Another bath is inside an artificial cave.

 Like any Spa, you will find restaurants, shops, and services.
 The spa has a medicinal focus and has many doctors, nurses and massage therapists.
 One of the pools overlooks the sea, entry to the onsen as usual costs around 3000 yen.

-The island also has 2 natural caves on the south coast of the island, created by erosion caused by the sea more than 6,000 years ago.
-They are designed to be comfortable for visits between couples and tourists.
+The island also has 2 natural caves on the south coast of the island, created by erosion caused by the sea over 6,000 years ago.
+They were designed to be comfortable for visits between couples and tourists.

-The caves are popular because they are characterized with the myth that the Goddess Benzaiten battled and trapped a troubled sea dragon in the depths of the island's caves.
-The island is very steep, but it is possible to do all walks on foot.
+The caves are popular because they are characterized by the myth that Goddess Benzaiten battled and trapped a troublesome Sea Dragon deep within the island's caves.
+The island is quite steep, but it is possible to do all the tours on foot.

 Enoshima is an Island of Cats

-Cats started to dominate Enoshima around 1980 and it is not known how.
-As expected, they have become a major tourist attraction and are loved by residents and visitors.
+Cats began to dominate Enoshima around 1980 and it is not known how.
+As might be expected, they have become a major tourist attraction and are adored by locals and visitors alike.
 On the island it is possible to donate money for food and contraceptive surgeries.

-There are many other attractions to visit both on the island of Enoshima and in the bay of Sagami.
-This is just one of the thousands of islands and cities spread across Japan.
-We recommend reading our article that talks about several islands in Japan.
+There are many other attractions to discover both on Enoshima Island and in Sagami Bay.
+This is just one of thousands of islands and cities across Japan.
+We recommend reading our article that talks about several islands of japan.

-Finally, I leave some videos for you to see some of the island's beauties and attractions.
+To finish I leave some videos so you can see some of the beauties and attractions of the island.